The Wizard of Oz at Sphere: Post-release

+The attraction has received mixed reviews, with some praising its 4D features and others lambasting its use of AI and the effect it has on the visual and emotional quality of the film.

 Peter Debruge of Variety was both intrigued by the immersive experience and disappointed by the results of AI-aided work on the film, saying: "Extremely high resolution is the enemy of this experience, I've decided, as it makes random details... pull our attention away from the characters.
 Meanwhile, the augmented reality aspects suggest the sky's the limit in terms of how creative people can get in reimagining classic movies."
 Debruge felt troubled by "whatever strange AI technique was used to replace Judy Garland's face with a poreless plastic sheen" and was distracted by crowd scenes in which "unblinking Munchkin extras stare into space for minutes on end", saying the characters landed in the uncanny valley.
 G. Allen Johnson of the San Francisco Chronicle said, "If it's possible to be both blown away — literally — and underwhelmed, the new version of 'The Wizard of Oz' accomplishes this rather dubious achievement."
 Johnson said the immersive sound mix would "likely bring tears to your eyes" but that the emotion on Garland's face was "muted by a waxy look".
 He judged that the "most head-scratching and unforgivable part... is the emotionless, synthetic sheen of its figures", believing the AI was best used for landscape scenes.
 Johnson believed that the tornado scene "alone might be worth the hefty price of admission", and thought it was best to view the film "not as a movie but as a theme park thrill ride akin to Disneyland's 'Pirates of the Caribbean.'"